sbogucki12/GolfCard/README.md

 + Redux
 + TypeScript

 This app, **GolfCard**, won't be quite so ambitious.
-It's technology stack will be:
+Its technology stack will be:

 + C#
 + SQL Server Express